m-yosefpor/template/CONTRIBUTING.md

     - What about chaining? if return value is same as one of inputs (the main one)

-    - Stateful: what if a method needs some values for a client (like k8s client)? isn't it easier to have a struct and save the client/logger, etc there and use it instead?
+    - Stateful: what if a method needs some values for a client (like k8s client)? isn't it easier to have a struct and save the client/logger, etc there and use it instead? (reference)

     - for implementing interfaces, use method (value/refrenced base)

-    - For getter/setters, use method (refrence based)
+    - For getter/setters, use method (reference based)

 1. **Pass by Value, or, Pass by Reference**: